turingschool/front-end-curriculum/projects/module-1/task-tracker.md

 - When a user clicks the ❌ button on a card, that task should be removed from the data model.
 - When a user clicks the ❌ button on a card, that task should no longer appear on the screen (no matter what VIEW filter is applied).

+**🌶 Optional Extension:** Using the user stories below, add a feature to the app that allows users to view recently deleted tasks.
-**🌶 Optional Extension:** When a user selects the "RECENTLY DELETED" filter in the top right VIEW form, all tasks that the user has deleted should appear on the screen.
-Deleted tasks should not appear under any other view.
+- When a user selects the "RECENTLY DELETED" filter in the top right VIEW form, all tasks that the user has deleted should appear on the screen.
+(You'll need to uncomment this `option` in `index.html`.)
+- Deleted tasks should not appear under any other view.
 </section>